faroceann/ruleminer/README.md

 ## Overview

-ruleminer is an API that performs association rule mining on any dataset in CSV file format.
+ruleminer is an API that performs association rule learning on any dataset in CSV file format.
+This API provides a single endpoint that accepts a CSV file and returns rules generated in JSON format.
 Association rule discovery can be useful for market basket analysis, user behavior analysis, or even fraud detection.
-This API provides a single endpoint that accepts a CSV file and returns rules generated in JSON format.

 ruleminer uses the Apriori algorithm.
+It identifies frequent itemsets and uses them to determine association rules.
 Due credit to [asaini](https://github.com/asaini/Apriori) for creating the Python implementation of Apriori used in this project.

 ## System Dependencies
 * Python3